johnsonr84/certifications/README.md

 # Certificates

-This is a repository that contains all the certificates that I have earned.
+This is a repository that contains all the certificates that I have earned and a few that are in progress!

 ## University of Utah